faqihudin703/faqihudin703/README.md

-# Hi there, I'm a Faqihudin👋
+# Hi there, I'm Faqihudin👋

 I'm an Informatics student passionate about building and managing reliable IT infrastructure.
 My projects focus on network engineering, server automation, and security.